practicalli/spacemacs/work-in-progress.md

-Deleting structured text in vim
+Deleting structural text in vim

 For vanilla evil-mode, `di[` will do it, ie `delete-in-[`.